jackbrucesimpson/BeeUnique/README.md

 #### Building

-Run the `build.sh` script in the `bin` directory to compile the tracking library
+Compile the tracking library in the `bin` directory.

+`bash build.sh`